Psyche in the World, Psyche in the Soul Further Explorations in the Expression of Synchronous Events

 Lecture – Sunday, August 30 – 12noon – 1:30pm

 Eduardo Carvallo, MD is a psychiatrist (Central University of Venezuela, 1990) and a Jungian analyst (IAAP, 2001).
 He has been involved in the Training program for becoming Jungian Analysts of the IAAP, as analyst and supervisor of the candidates and routers of Venezuela, Colombia, and Ecuador.
 He has also participated in supervision processes with analysts and candidates/routers of Argentina, Chile, Panama, Spain, and the USA.
 Eduardo has published many articles in different Jungian journals about clinical, cultural and political issues from the Jungian perspective.
-He serves as the Co-Director of Studies for the Assisi Institute’s APA program.
+He serves as the Director of Mythological Studies for the Assisi Institute’s APA program.

 Muriel McMahon M. Ed. is a Zurich trained Jungian Analyst with an online international praxis in Ontario, CANADA.
 She is a former Training analyst and Faculty member of the C.G.
 Jung Institute, Zurich, the Managing Editor of the Assisi Journal, and the Co-Director of Studies for the Assisi Institute’s APA program.
 Muriel has a passion for story and has explored the ways in which our wounds and our wonders are expressed in the narrative of our lives, a narrative that never begins nor ends with us alone.
 The trans-generational has been the focus of much of her research.